sbunivedu/PHP_MySQL/README.md

 print("first name: ".$first_name);
 print("last name: ".$last_name);

+print_r($_GET);
 ```

 Point your browser to `cisone.sbuniv.edu/~s123456@sbuniv.edu/test/params.php?firstname=Tom&lastname=Cruise` to see what you get.
+Note that `$_GET` is an assoicative array with all parameters as key-value pairs sent in the URL.

-Change the URL to send different values for the parameters.
+TODO: Change the URL to send different values for the parameters.

+TODO: Create a new script that combines [`params.php`](params.php) and [`query2.php`](query2.php) so that it outputs all movies in which a particular actor was in.